re-message/json-web-token/README.md

 All tokens and services uses algorithms to sign, verify, encrypt and decrypt the token data.
 Each algorithm MUST implement `RM\Standard\Jwt\Algorithm\AlgorithmInterface`.

+At this moment, we provide only HMAC-based algorithms:
+1. `RM\Standard\Jwt\Algorithm\Signature\HMAC\HS256` for HMAC with SHA-256
+1. `RM\Standard\Jwt\Algorithm\Signature\HMAC\HS512` for HMAC with SHA-512
+1. `RM\Standard\Jwt\Algorithm\Signature\HMAC\HS3256` for HMAC with SHA3-256 (or Keccak256)
+1. `RM\Standard\Jwt\Algorithm\Signature\HMAC\HS3512` for HMAC with SHA3-512 (or Keccak512)

+Also, you can implement your own algorithm.
+You need implement the `RM\Standard\Jwt\Algorithm\AlgorithmInterface` interface.

 ### Keys

+Each key must implement the `RM\Standard\Jwt\Key\Factory\KeyInterface` interface.

 At the moment, we provide only octet support.
-This is a just string which used as key in HMAC algorithms.
+This is a just string which used as secret key in HMAC algorithms.

+Also, you can implement your own key.
+You need implement the `RM\Standard\Jwt\Key\Factory\KeyFactoryInterface` interface to create your key from array.
+If your key contains a property that is not implemented in this library, then you also need to implement the `RM\Standard\Jwt\Key\Parameter\KeyParameterInterface` interface and use `RM\Standard\Jwt\Key\Parameter\Factory\ParameterFactory` with your key parameter class.

 ### Tokens

-To create new token you can use class `RM\Standard\Jwt\Signature\SignatureToken` class.
-Class constructor have 3 arguments: header claims, payload claims and signature.
-You should pass algorithm name with header claims.
-Other arguments and claims is optional.
+To create new token you can use the `RM\Standard\Jwt\Signature\SignatureToken` class.
+The class constructor have 3 arguments: header parameters, payload claims and signature.
+The header parameters must include the algorithm parameter.
+Other arguments is optional.

 Example: